Kalmy8/Obsidian-DS-Base/bootstrap technique.md

-one of the [[statistical sampling techniques]], which can be formally described as follows:
+one of the [statistical sampling techniques](statistical%20sampling%20techniques.md), which can be formally described as follows:

 Let's say we have some dataset $D$ size of $N$ observations.
 For $M$ times, we will pick $N$ observations from the $D$ dataset, with return.
 This way we will get $M$ subsamples of the original data, which can be denoted like $X_{1},X_{2},..,X_{M}$.